IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> faspex package recv 125 --recipient='*dropbox_name'
 ```

-If `id` is set to `ALL`, then all packages are downloaded, and if option `once_only`is used, then a persistency file is created to keep track of already downloaded packages.
+If `id` is set to `ALL`, then all packages are downloaded, and if option `once_only` is used, a persistency file is created to keep track of already downloaded packages.

 ### Sending a Package